Migration to Flows |

 Yes, migrate your existing automations to Flow before the retirement date.
 This will ensure they continue to work and receive support from Sage People and Salesforce.

 You can start by exploring Salesforce's official documentation, Trailhead modules, and online tutorials to get familiar with Flow.
+Salesforce provides comprehensive documentation and guides for using the Migration Tool, and you can visit the Sage People community for further details.

 Is there anyone who can complete this process for our company?